David-51/Hypnos/README.md

 ## The Database files

 ## Quick démos
-you can quickly create a demo with establishments, suites and users run the script demos : `source sql/demo.sql`
+you can quickly create a demo with establishments, suites, users and other features. run the script demos : `source sql/demo.sql`